AcalaCommunity/community-directory/ambassadors/Anton Gevorov.md

 ## Fun facts and details about yourself

 I love live music and concerts, as well as going out into nature with tents.
-I go to bed early, but I sleep a little, I strive for self-improvemenеt!
+I go to bed early, but I sleep a little, I strive for self-improvemenеt.